 Various factors can affect the operational efficiency of a restaurant.
 Some of these factors include:

-- The type of restaurant: Different types of restaurants have different levels of operational efficiency.
+- The type of restaurant: Different types of restaurant kitchens have different levels of operational efficiency.
 For example, a quick service restaurant is typically more efficient than casual dining establishments.

 - The size of the restaurant: Larger restaurants tend to be more efficient than smaller ones due to economies of scale.